-SHA does not plan to make non-significant changes or modifications to this MTW activity, other than the previously mentioned potential adoption of tax credit rules for declaring self-employment expenses and changes in payment standards for open-concept one-bedroom units.
+SHA does not plan to make non-significant changes or modifications to this MTW activity.

-MTW Activity #11 - Resource Conservation
+MTW Activity #11: Resource Conservation

 Active - First included in the 2000 MTW Annual Plan and first implemented in 2000.

 SHA's resource conservation strategies take advantage of the agency's existing relationships with the City of Seattle and local utility providers, which continuously identify opportunities to increase resource conversation and reduce costs, rather than conducting a HUD-prescribed energy audit every five years.
 Conservation strategies have already achieved significant energy and cost savings to the agency, including conversion to more efficient toilets and electrical upgrades.